 Ideally, moisture sensitive materials will be delivered “just in time” for use.

-Here is how you can reduce or eliminate water damage on your property:
+Here is how you can reduce or eliminate water damage to your property:

 - In the design stage, it involves locating mechanical and electrical equipment away from areas where water may collect, such as basements.
 Building plans should locate water lines in heated areas, away from crawl spaces or closets to avoid frozen water lines.

 - Site development or grading plans should divert water accumulations from the construction area.
 Connections to permanent sewer and stormwater systems should be made before building construction begins.

 - Design and install moisture and air infiltration barriers or retarders to allow water to exit the exterior wall systems and ensure that external walls have appropriate drainage planes behind them.

 - Include waterproofing designs to all roofs, foundations, windows, doors, gutters, and drainage systems and specify the types of flashing, waterproofing components, moisture barriers and retarders in building plans.

 - Ensure that roof drains are not blocked with leaves or debris.

 - Check sink drains from time to time to ensure that they are not clogged.